Frequently Asked Questions About DOJ Accreditation and Training

 Whom should I contact if I have more questions about what training I should take?

 If you have questions about a particular course, contact the person listed on the course flier for more information about the training content.
-For other general questions about training and appropriate courses to take for BIA accreditation, please contact the assigned Field Support Coordinator for your state.
+For other general questions about training and appropriate courses to take for DOJ accreditation, please contact the assigned Field Support Coordinator for your state.

 How can I make sure I know about upcoming training opportunities?